Park-Sung-Joon/OpenContami/Reversion_Test/README.txt

 2-3-4.
 The BAM files "HISAT2/UNMAPPED/UNM_ALL_R1_{bacteria|fungi|viral}/2.Sorted_{bacteria|fungi|viral}.bam" include mapped results and have been used to calculate FDR.

 2-3-5.
 The file "this_accuracy.txt" is the result of the reversion test, which includes mapped reads at genus level, species level, and locus level.

+NOTE: "RND_1-10.tar.gz" includes files for only 10 runs out of 1,000 runs.
+The full dataset and results (2.53GB) is downloadable from https://openlooper.hgc.jp/opencontami/help_oct.html